cliosight/Docs/README.md

 ## Creating Graphs and Charts with JavaScript libraries and Reports <a name="graphs"></a>

 ## Using Reports in Jupyter Notebook <a name="jupyter"></a>
-Testing and training machine learning models is possible with basic python coding using datasets from various sources like Kaggle that are downloaded as CSV files.
-Different datasets can be proccessed, split or merged together.
-These can however be stored locally on the machine where Jupyter is installed.
-The result of analysis tasks can be plotted on a graph using libraries like matplotlib, seaborn and others.
-Reports from diffrent datasoutces of one or more Cliosight accounts can serve as an alternative for such analysis and visualization.
-The resultant datasets of subsequent operations performed can be pushed back to various datasources from the same source code.
+Basic Python coding can be used to test and train machine learning models using datasets from various sources, such as Kaggle.
+These datasets are typically downloaded as CSV files and stored locally where Jupyter is installed or accessed.
+These can then be processed, split, or merged.
+The results of analysis tasks can be plotted on a graph using libraries like matplotlib and seaborn.
+Alternatively, reports from different data sources in one or more Cliosight accounts can be used for such analysis and visualization.
+The resultant datasets of subsequent operations can be pushed back to various data sources from the same source code.
+This makes sharing private datasets easy and secure.

 ## JSON body of a Reporting Dashboard  <a name="dashboard"></a>
 A reporting dashboard is an aggregation of related reports with global filters.